 If there’s one dish that’s synonymous with the 1950s, its beef Stroganoff, sautéed strips of beef tossed in a sour cream sauce, traditionally served alongside noodles.
 The dish got its start as an elegant main course in Russia, and after the fall of the empire in 1917 it became a popular dish in Chinese hotel restaurants.
 After World War II the recipe was brought over to the United States by returning servicemen as well as Russian and Chinese immigrants, and by the time the 1950s rolled around, the dish was everywhere.
 Its popularity faded over time, though, probably due to flavor fatigue, and the realization that beef and sour cream aren’t exactly a winning combo.
 Now, it’s generally found only at Russian restaurants, alongside the pierogies.

-This dish originated in Switzerland,, and is a riff on traditional schnitzel.
-But instead of just frying the pounded veal cutlet, it’s stuffed with ham and an easily meltable cheese (generally Swiss or Gruyère), usually rolled up into a roulade, and then deep-fried.
-This was another staple of fine dining restaurants from the 1950s right into the 1990s, but in recent years the heavy dish, like the similar Chicken Kiev and its counterpart chicken cordon bleu, has fallen well out of fashion.
-Cordon bleu translates to "blue ribbon," but it has no affiliation with the famed Cordon Bleu cooking school.
+This dish originated in Switzerland, and is a riff on traditional schnitzel.
+But instead of just frying the pounded veal cutlet, it’s stuffed with ham and an easily meltable cheese (generally Swiss or Gruyère), rolled up into a roulade, and then deep-fried.
+This was another staple of fine dining restaurants from the 1950s right into the 1990s, but in recent years the heavy dish, like the similar Chicken Kiev (which is stuffed with garlic butter) and its counterpart chicken cordon bleu, has fallen well out of fashion.
+Cordon bleu translates to "blue ribbon," and it has no affiliation with the famed Cordon Bleu cooking school.

 While the earliest recipes for duck a l’orange trace their roots to early 17th-century France, citrus fruits have been paired with fatty meats since at least the Middle Ages.
 The classic recipe for canard a l’orange, which was introduced to American palates via high-end restaurants in the 1940s, is still one of the most delicious ways to prepare the bird: a duckling is roasted in a hot oven alongside oranges and thyme, and then the sauce is reduced down with sherry and butter.
 Unfortunately, by the 1970s, the dish had become somewhat of a running gag at French restaurants, as chefs would corrupt the sauce by adding marmalade, cornstarch, and copious amounts of sugar.
-The dish died out almost entirely soon afterward, but if you can track down a truly authentic preparation it can truly be a meal to remember.
+The dish died out almost entirely soon afterward, but if you can track down a truly high-end preparation (like the one at New York's Dirty French) it can truly be a dish to remember.

 This dish was invented by one of the greatest chefs who ever lived, Georges Auguste Escoffier, during a visit to London, and he named it in honor of the opening of a French opera there.
 Its name?
 Véronique.
 It’s a fairly simple preparation of Dover sole poached in white wine and topped with a sauce of heavy cream, fresh herbs, and grapes.
 And while grapes and fish might not make for an obvious pairing, audiences around the globe went crazy for it, and it became a French restaurant mainstay.
-Today the dish has all but vanished, and only appears on one menu in New York, according to Menupages, albeit with scallops instead of sole, and with mushrooms added.
+Today the dish has all but vanished.

 If there’s a trend to this list, it’s the fact that most of these vanished dishes originated in France, and are rather difficult to prepare.
 Such is the case with Consommé Madrilène, a traditional French clear soup with tomatoes as the star ingredient.
 Consommé, which is a rich broth that’s crystal clear thanks to the laborious process of constantly skimming the top while it’s cooking, is traditionally served cold and is another vanishing dish.
 But this particular preparation, another staple of haute French cuisine, is rarer still.